akash-shrestha/file-server/readme.md

 This is a very simple node js file server app.

+The app is in its basic version and I will adding more remaining features whenever I can manage time

 To use the app
 -Download the folder
 -Run 'npm install'